FAQ: Sorting out 'Blind Side' claims

 "I went back to my texts today ... to go back to look at our family group texts and see what things had been said, and there were things back in 2020, 2021 that were like, 'If you guys give me this much, then I won't go public with things," SJ Tuohy said.

 Attorney Don Barrett, a member of Oher's legal team, said in a statement Tuesday night: "We try cases in the courtroom based on the facts.
-We have confidence in our judicial system and in our client Michael Oher.
-We believe that justice will be served in the courtroom, and we hope to get there quickly."
+We have confidence in our judicial system and in our client Michael Oher."